What is the Metro Prepaid story?

 Options to collect Tenant Electricity Usage

-Owners who have commercial properties, blocks of flats or simply rent out a back yard room to meet the growing demand for affordable urban accommodation, need to collect payment for utilities like electricity and electricity from their tenants.
+Landlords who have commercial properties, blocks of flats or simply rent out a back yard room to meet the growing demand for affordable urban accommodation, need to collect payment for utilities like electricity and electricity from their tenants.

 There are a number of options available, for example:

-Each of these have pros, cons and legal implications, but sub metering whether prepaid or post paid is generally considered the fairest approach.
+Each of these have pros, cons and legal implications, but sub-metering whether prepaid or post paid is generally considered the fairest approach.

-Sub metering has been prevalent in the UK for decades and is lawful provided that tenants are charged at the actual rate paid by the landlord (to his energy provider) and that the relevant regulations are observed.
+Sub-metering has been prevalent in the UK for decades and is lawful provided that tenants are charged at the actual rate paid by the landlord (to his energy provider) and that the relevant regulations are observed.

 No one should charge more for electricity than regulations allow.

-Metro Prepaid recommends that Landlords of residential properties charge their tenants only the tariff charged to them by the Energy Provider and allow for the cost of any sub metering service fees when setting rental amounts.
+Metro Prepaid recommends that Landlords of residential properties charge their tenants only the tariff charged to them by the Energy Provider and allow for the cost of any sub-metering service fees when setting rental amounts.

-Property owners who are unsure of their position under the regulations should request independent legal advice.
+Landlords who are unsure of their position under the regulations should request independent legal advice.